“I rediscovered the most valuable thing a woman can find; unbridled confidence”

 I don't know if it was me, my attitude, and the outfits that did it, whether it was Helen being a maestro of her profession, or if it was both of us working in harmony and symbiosis like the boss babes we are, but as we looked through the portfolio I felt something I haven't felt since...well, since ever really...I felt beautiful, and the involuntary streams of happy tears began flowing so hard that I didn't think I would ever stop crying.

-I rediscovered the most valuable thing a woman could find in that studio; the unbridled confidence to be exactly who I am without fear of reprisal or repercussion, and the gumption to tell anyone who thought less of me that that was most definitely a them problem.
+I rediscovered the most valuable thing a woman could find in that studio; the unbridled confidence to be exactly who I am without fear of reprisal or repercussion,

 Helen didn't just present a portfolio, she presented Hestia Rose exactly as she is, and there are no blogs, reviews, or recommendations that could tell her, or anyone else, the enormity of what that means on my deepest level of being.